 - Juan Stuart, 3rd Earl of Bute, a Scottish nobleman and British Prime Minister (1762-1763) under King George III.
 He was the first Prime Minister of Scotland

 - William Petty, 2nd Earl of Shelburne, later 1st Marquess of Lansdown, British Prime Minister (1782-1783).
 He was an Irish-born British Whig statesman and the first Home secretary in 1782 before becoming Prime Minister.
 He secured peace with America and it remains his legacy.
-Attended Oxford University and served afterwards in the British army during the Seven Years’ War.
+Attended Oxford University and served afterward in the British army during the Seven Years’ War.
 He was appointed an aide-de-camp to George III.
 He became involved in politics and a member of parliament in 1970.

 - William Pitt, called the Younger, to distinguish him from his father, was twice the British Prime Minister from 1783 to 1801 and again from 1804 to 1806.
 He became the youngest Prime Minister at the age of 24.
 He left office in 1801 and served as a Prime Minister again from 1804 until his death in 1806.
-He was challenged by major events in Europe including the French revolution and Napoleon’s wars.
+He was challenged by major events in Europe including the French Revolution and Napoleon’s wars.
 His father, William Pit the Elder served as Prime Minister, too.

 - William Waldorf Astor, the 1st Viscount Astor and wealthiest man in the States at that time (1891-1893).
 He studied at Columbia Law School and called to the US bar in 1875.
 He was a wealthy attorney, businessman, newspaper publisher and politician. with the death of his father, William became the richest person in the States.
 That year he initiated to build the Waldorf Hotel in New York on the site of his former residence.
 His cousin Colonel John Jacob Astor IV built the adjoining Astoria Hotel in 1897 and the two hotels complex became the Waldorf-Astoria Hotel.
 It was sold in 2014 to a Chinese insurance company for USD 1.95 billion.
 Born in New York City, he moved with his family to England in 1891 and became a British citizen eight years later and was made a peer as Baron Astor in 1916 and Viscount Astor in 1917.